 Water, Sewer & Hydrant Flushing

-The Town would like to remind residents that if you need to contact the Town outside of regular office hours, you may do so by calling (709) 437 - 6532.
-The answering service will ensure that your message is promptly relayed to the appropriate department.
+If you need to contact the Town outside regular office hours, please call (709) 437-6532.
+Our answering service will ensure your message is promptly relayed to the appropriate department.

 Current Status of Town Water Use | Water Ban in Effect